Hello, Sign In | Register

 Since screens are backlit and operate with the RGB (red-green-blue) color space, RGB cannot be replicated exactly with CMYK (cyan-yellow-magenta-key [black]) because it isn’t backlit and is a more limited color space.
 The colors tend to skew darker and less vibrant than what you see on screen.

 So, what’s the difference between RGB and CMYK?
-Let’s dive in!
+Do I use RGB or CMYK for printing?
+Let's dive in!

 RGB (Red-Green-Blue)